 nLab Bargmann-Segal transform

-Bargmann-Segal transform is the integral transform whose kernel is the overlap between the projective measure corresponding to the coherent states and a measure corresponding to an orthonormal basis comeing from some polarization for L 2L^2-sections.
+The Bergmann-Segal transform is therefore an integral transform whose kernel is the overlap between the projective measure corresponding to the coherent states and a measure corresponding to an orthonormal basis coming from some polarization for L 2L^2-sections.
 The kernel is a special case of a Bergman kernel? in complex analysis.

 Further generalization is to Perelomov coherent states.